Zarcolio/sitedorks/README.md

 ```
 sitedorks -query '"uber website"'
 ```
-Want to search for communication invites with yandex but leave site: out of the query?
+Want to search for communication invites with Yandex but leave site: out of the query?
 Just use the following command:
 ```
 sitedorks -cat comm -site disable -engine yandex -query uber
 ```